-Soy and Agave-Glazed Winter Squash
+Soy and Maple-Glazed Winter Squash

-- 2 1/2 to 3 pounds small winter squash (carnival, golden acorn, delicata, or other)
+- 2 1/2 to 3 pounds small winter squash

-- 3 tablespoons agave nectar
+- 3 tablespoons maple syrup (or use agave nectar)

-- 2 tablespoons soy sauce, or to taste
+- 1 tablespoon soy sauce, or to taste

 - 2 teaspoons dark sesame oil

 When the squashes are cool enough to handle, scoop out and discard the seeds.
 Peel the squashes and cut into 1-inch chunks.
 This can be done ahead of time.

 Once you’re ready to roast the squash, heat the oven to 425 degrees F.